-As a final demonstration of the value of correcting for multiple inference, I conduct a stand-alone reanalysis of the Perry Preschool Project - arguably the most influential of the three experiments.
-For both male and female effects, I use the point estimates and standard errors for all Perry outcomes presented in Tables 4 through 10.
-I compute FDR q-values (not shown in tables) using all Perry outcomes as the family of tests under consideration, as the original Perry researchers would have done were they to apply this technique.
+As a final demonstration of the value of correcting for multiple inference, we conduct a stand-alone reanalysis of the Perry Preschool Project, arguably the most influential of the three experiments.
+For both male and female effects, we use the point estimates and standard errors for all Perry outcomes presented in Tables 4-10.
+We compute FDR q values (not shown in the tables) using all Perry outcomes as the family of tests under consideration, as the original Perry researchers would have done had they applied this technique.

-Under these conditions, I find that two effects - early male IQ scores and female high school graduation rates - reject when controlling FDR at q = 0.05.
-Three more effects - early female IQ scores, female marital rates, and female juvenile arrest rates - reject when controlling FDR at q = 0.10.
+Under these conditions, we find that two effects-early male IQ scores and female high school graduation rates-reject when controlling FDR at q = .05.
+Three more effects-early female IQ scores, female marital rates, and female juvenile arrest rates-reject when controlling FDR at q = .10.
 Do these findings replicate in the other two studies?
 In general, yes.
 The early male IQ effect replicates strongly in Abecedarian.
 The female high school graduation effect replicates in both Abecedarian and Early Training, and the early female IQ effect replicates weakly in Abecedarian and strongly in Early Training.
-The only conclusion that fails to replicate is the female juvenile arrest rate effect, with a FDR q-value of 0.07.
-(No data on adult marital rates are available for Abecedarian and Early Training).
-A simple application of the two-stage FDR procedure - which requires no resampling and can even be implemented in a spreadsheet - therefore proves sufficient to generate robust conclusions that replicate in independent studies.
+The only conclusion that fails to replicate is the female juvenile arrest rate effect, with a FDR q value of .07.
+(No data on adult marital rates are available for Abecedarian and Early Training.)
+Thus a simple application of the two-stage FDR procedure that requires no resampling and even can be implemented in a spreadsheet proves sufficient to generate robust conclusions that replicate in independent studies.

-Now consider a conventional research design based on unadjusted p-values.
-Rejecting effects with "naive" (unadjusted) p-values of less than 0.10 adds eight more significant or marginally significant outcomes - female adult arrests, female employment, male monthly income, female government transfers, female special education rates, male drug use (in the adverse direction), male employment, and female monthly income.
+Now consider a conventional research design based on unadjusted p values.
+Rejecting effects with "naive" (unadjusted) pvalues of < .10 adds eight more significant or marginally significant outcomes: female adult arrests, female employment, male monthly income, female government transfers, female special education rates, male drug use (in the adverse direction), male employment, and female monthly income.
 Of these eight outcomes, two (male and female monthly income) are not included in the other two studies.
 The remaining six fail to replicate in either of the other studies.
-The sharp contrast in replication performance between findings that reject when controlling FDR and findings that reject based on unadjusted p-values emphasizes the benefits of applying even simple adjustments for multiple inference.
+The sharp contrast in replication performance between findings that reject when controlling FDR and findings that reject based on unadjusted p values emphasizes the benefits of applying even simple adjustments for multiple inference.

-5 DISCUSSION
+5. DISCUSSION

-A clear pattern emerges from a detailed examination of treatment effects by gender: females display significant long-term effects from the interventions, while males show weaker and inconsistent effects.
-Treated females show particularly sharp increases in high school graduation and college attendance rates, but there is also evidence of positive effects for economic outcomes, criminal behavior, drug use, and marriage.
+A clear pattern emerges from a detailed examination of treatment effects by gender: Females display significant long-term effects from the interventions, whereas males show weaker and inconsistent effects.
+Treated females show particularly sharp increases in high school graduation and college attendance rates, but there also is evidence of positive effects for economic outcomes, criminal behavior, drug use, and marriage.

-In contrast to females, males appear not to derive lasting benefits from the interventions.
-A few positive, long-term outcomes achieve or approach significance for Perry males (when using unadjusted p-values), including monthly earnings at 27 and employment at 40.
-However, these positive results are offset by several negative, significant male outcomes, both in Perry and other programs.
+In contrast to females, males appear to not derive lasting benefits from the interventions.
+A few positive, long-term outcomes achieve or approach significance for Perry males (when using unadjusted p values), including monthly earnings at age 27 and employment at age 40; however, these positive results are offset by several negative, significant male outcomes in Perry and other programs.